 In addition, some waterways (including Gold Run, Upper Boulder Creek, and others) that were not previously mapped are now being included.
 Residents and property owners in these areas may find that their property is located within the CWCB draft floodplain after maps are published.

-Boulder County plans to locally adopt the new maps for regulatory purposes shortly after they are submitted to FEMA for initial review.
+Boulder County locally adopted the new maps developed from the CHAMP study for regulatory purposes shortly after they were submitted to FEMA for initial review.
 The Phase I maps were adopted for regulatory use by the Board of County Commissioners in May 2017 and the change became effective June 1, 2017.
+The Phase II maps were adopted for regulator use by the Board of County Commissioners (BOCC) in July 2018 and the changes became effective on August 1 and October 1, 2018.

-FEMA adoption is anticipated by 2020 for Phase I, and by 2021 for Phase II.
+FEMA adoption is anticipated by 2021 for both Phase I and Phase II area.
 Formal public comment will be collected as part of the FEMA adoption process.
 Once adopted by FEMA, the maps become the effective Flood Insurance Rate Maps (FIRMs) and will then be used for both insurance and regulatory purposes.

-FEMA is involved through the entire project.
+FEMA is involved throughout the entire project.
 FEMA will manage the process to turn the draft maps into new Flood Insurance Rate Maps (FIRMs).